 (Admission into this course requires consent of the Honors Program Coordinator.)
+Advisory: EWRT 1A or EWRT 1AH or ESL 5.

 U.S. civilization from 1800 to 1900.
 A survey of United States history (political, economic, intellectual, and social development). -- As an honors course, the students will be expected to complete extra assignments, or an additional longer assignment, to gain deeper insight into American history between 1800 and 1900.